Trimegah Bangun Persada

 Meanwhile, according to him, if the Hexavalent Chromium (Cr-VI) is still low, it is very safe.
 Usually this Cr level is related to the soil layer because almost every soil contains chrome, if it exceeds the limit it is dangerous.
 “This spring water is still suitable for drinking, the community uses it in Kawasi, but indeed the community often complains that there was sediment that covered the spring water,” he said.

-Yolius explained that Kawasi spring has been around for a long time.
-In the past, people called it babunyi water, because its sound was heard all the way to the settlement.
-Since there is a company, he continued, water from Kawasaki spring is channeled through pipes that are connected to residents' homes.
+Yolius explained that the spring has existed for a long time.
+In the past, people referred to it as air babunyi because its sound could be heard all the way to the settlement.
+Since the company's presence, he added, water from the Kawasi spring has been channeled through pipes directly to residents' homes.

-"Now we are comfortable with clean water.
-All residents take water from Kawasi spring.
-This is also thanks to the company's efforts," he said, while advising Harita Nickel to continue to maintain Kawasi spring so that it can be utilized by residents.
+"Access to clean water is now much more convenient.
+All residents draw their water from the Kawasi spring.
+This has been made possible thanks to the company’s efforts," he stated, while also urging Harita Nickel to continue protecting the Kawasi spring so that it remains a sustainable resource for the community.

 Meanwhile, Harita Nickel's Health & Safety Environment Director, Tonny Gultom, said the company is committed to carrying out responsible integrated mining operations by addressing environmental and social aspects.
 This includes ensuring sustainability of the Kawasi spring which is currently used by residents for raw water sources and also other springs that are used for the company's operations, namely Lake Karo and Lake Loji.